learn-co-curriculum/react-hooks-running-tests/README.md

 ## Learning Goals

-- Use Jest to run tests on specific files
+- Use Jest to run tests in React applications
+- Read test files and identify the purpose of test code

 ## Introduction

-In this lab, we'll discuss how the tests are set up for the labs in this phase, and give some tips for running tests.
+In this lab, we'll discuss how the tests are set up for the labs in a typical React application, and give some tips for running tests.

+Fork and clone this lesson using the "Fork" button above so you can code along!

 ## Running Jest Tests